acse-srm3018/2DWavequation-parallel/README.md

-# 1D Wave equation - Parallel programming using MPI
+# 2D Wave equation - Parallel programming using MPI
-* 1D Wave Equation Solver with MPI
+* 2D Wave Equation Solver with MPI
 ## Overview
 This code solves using Finite difference method [https://en.wikipedia.org/wiki/Finite_difference].
-The code is parallelized using MPI and domain decomposition.
+The code is parallelized using MPI and domain decomposition techniques.
 It was mostly written with MPI and C++.

 ## Basic Information

 This project aims to solve 2-D wave equation using finite difference.

 An overview of the files is provided below.
 - `report/` contains report in pdf format.
 - `log/` contains the output files from my HPC runs (*.o* files).
 - `images/` contains images and animation which used in report and also ipynb file for generating files.